 Consumer Price Index, CPI

-It is the weighted average of change in prices of basket of goods and services a typical representative household consumes.
+It is the weighted average of change in prices of a basket of goods and services a typical representative household consumes.
 The weight being given to typical items in the basket is based on how much households spend on these items.
-After that, We measure the inflation of items in relation to the previous period’s prices.
+After that, we measure the inflation of items about the previous period’s prices.
 The calculation of CPI takes place in some specific time intervals – yearly, quarterly, or monthly.

-The actual measurement of CPI undergoes calculating inflation for each item in the basket, and then taking the weighted average of individual inflation of items in that basket.
-For the sake of mathematical exposition, let look at the following formula for measuring inflation for a single item:
+The actual measurement of CPI undergoes calculating inflation for each item in the basket and then taking the weighted average of individual inflation of items in that basket.
+For the sake of mathematical exposition, let’s look at the following formula for measuring inflation for a single item:

 $$\text{Inflation} = \frac{$Price_{Period\ 2}\ – \ $Price_{Period\ 1}}{$Price_{Period\ 1}} * 100$$

-Usages of consumer price index is so intensive that CPI virtually implies the inflation.
-Therefore, the problems of measuring CPI is nearly the problems of measuring inflation.
-Following are the problems of measuring CPI accurately and reliably:
+The use of the consumer price index is so intensive that CPI virtually implies inflation.
+Therefore, the problems of measuring CPI are nearly the problems of measuring inflation.
+The following are the problems of measuring CPI accurately and reliably:

 CPI is a measure of price change in the economy but not the price level.
-This is so, because it only measures price change from the previous period.
-Suppose, for example, CPI of apple is 220 and CPI of banana is 150.
-Then CPI does not say that apple is more expensive than banana, it only tells that price of apple has increased more than banana.
-In fact, CPI measures the cost of purchasing ‘shopping basket’.
+This is so because it only measures price change from the previous period.
+Suppose, for example, the CPI of an apple is 220 and the CPI of a banana is 150.
+Then CPI does not say that apples are more expensive than bananas, it only says that the price of apples has increased more than bananas.
+CPI measures the cost of purchasing a ‘shopping basket’.

 Cost of Living Standard:

-CPI is not a measure of cost of living standard.
-Because, the cost of living measures the total spending required by household to maintain the given level of living standard or utility.
-But, CPI only measures the change in price, it cannot measure the household’s utility.
+CPI is not a measure of the cost of living standard.
+Because the cost of living measures the total spending required by a household to maintain the given level of living standard or utility.
+But, CPI only measures the price change, it cannot measure the household’s utility.

 Substitution Bias:

-Household’s spending pattern keeps on changing rapidly as there is change in the relative prices of goods.
-But, the CPI does not immediately update that spending patterns and creates the substitution bias.
+Household spending pattern keeps on changing rapidly as there is a change in the relative prices of goods.
+However, the CPI does not immediately update that spending patterns and creates the substitution bias.

 Quality Bias: